AndroidPillars/Node.js/README.md

     console.log("Hello World")
   ```

-# JavaScript in Browser Environment:
+# JavaScript in Browser Environment

  - In the Browser Environment window object is the top level wrapper object and the document object will come inside window   object.
 - In Browser -> Inspect -> console